sk-zk/TruckLib/docfx/docs/Samples/00-simple.md

 `example.mbd`, and its sectors will be written to the `example` directory.

 ## Adding a road item

-Let's add a few road segments.
+Let's create a road.
 For the sake of simplicity, we will be using hardcoded coordinates.
 Here's how you can add one individual road item:

 ```cs